Cyberoctane29/Cyclistic-Bike-Share--Analyzing-Rider-Behavior/README.md

 - **Targeted Recommendations**: Based on stakeholder questions, I provided recommendations to help the company improve its operations.
 - **Next Steps**: I outlined actionable steps to implement the recommendations and maximize insights for business growth.

-## How to Explore
-Explore the Full Journey: Dive into the details and check out the full project on GitHub.
-[Link to Project Repository]

 ## Technologies Used
 - **SQL**: For data cleaning, processing, and analysis.
 - **Spreadsheets**: For additional data processing and manipulation.